Lucullus Virgil McWhorter: McWhorter and the Yakama Native Americans

 In 1906, US Senator Wesley L. Jones from Washington proposed a bill in Congress to require the Yakama to give up three-fourths of their remaining land in exchange for irrigation rights.
 Seeing that the odds were against the Yakama, McWhorter quickly took action.

 McWhorter befriended Yoom-Tee-Bee, Chief of the Yakama, and sought to aid the people in their fight to preserve their rights and land.
 Together, the two rode on horseback across the Yakama reservation talking to residents and encouraging them not to sign any documents for US government officials.
 McWhorter became a prominent figure in Yakama affairs, and was invited to sit in on tribal councils; he wrote scores of letters to congressmen as well as prominent Native American civil rights activists on the east coast to bring the struggle of the Yakama to light.
 In 1913, McWhorter published a pamphlet, "The Crime Against the Yakamas," detailing the long history of abuse of the Yakama at the hands of the United States government.

 Chief Yoom-Tee-Bee died in 1910 but, as a result of his and McWhorter's efforts, the Jones bill died in Congress in 1914.
 Later that year, McWhorter received a letter of thanks from Yoom-Tee-Bee's successor, Stwire G. Watters, who wrote, "We prayed for someone like you to come to us."
 McWhorter was adopted as an honorary member by the Yakama tribe, being given the name Hemene Ka-Wan, meaning Old Wolf.

 He continued as an active force in the Yakima reservation for the rest of his life, attending council meetings, and acting as a mediator between the Yakama and officials of the Bureau of Indian Affairs (BIA).
 In 1916 he published "The Continued Crime Against the Yakamas", another pamphlet about their treatment by the government.
 McWhorter's advocacy for Native American rights against the oppression of the US government was a lifelong mission.
-It contributed to his passion for recording Native American history as told from a Native American perspectives.
+It contributed to his passion for recording Native American history as told from a Native American perspective.